Noname-SA/claat-tool/claat/README.md

     go install github.com/Noname-SA/claat-tool/claat@latest

 If none of the above works, compile the tool from source following Dev workflow instructions below.

 ## Dev workflow

+Workaround for some Go version issues & .sh permission errors

+1. Clone this repo into a nn-tools directory `git clone https://github.com/Noname-SA/claat-tool.git nn-tools`

+2. Navigate to the claat command directory `cd nn-tools/claat`

+3. Build the claat command `go build .` This will create a `claat` command executable that you can use.

+4. Now update youur PATH env variable, using the default mac terminal, the command is `vi ~/.zshrc`

+5. To edit the file press `i` and then insert this line at the end `export PATH=$PATH:$HOME/na-tools/claat` and then hit `ESC` and type `:x` to save and exit.

+6. Now open a NEW terminal window and type `claat`, should be working.

 **Prerequisites**